hajyhia/Airbnb_Berlin_Price_predic/README.md

 ### Model selection and Fine-tuning
 With the data now properly wrangled and standardized, the next step is to train the models.
 Since the goal is to predict price—a continuous variable—regression models have been employed for this task.
 Specifically, this project utilizes Random Forest Regressor, Adaptive Boosting (AdaBoost), and XGBoost.

-The Training and Testing data have been split into 80% and 20%(a cross validation technique explained next) respectively using Machine Learning ‘sci-kit’ library.
+The Training and Testing data have been split into 80% and 20%(a cross-validation technique explained next), respectively, using the  Machine Learning ‘sci-kit’ library.

 *italic I have also used a technique of ‘Label Encoding’ where I have changed the categorical columns to numeric columns, since Machine Learning algorithms can only predict on numeric data.*